 About The Farm

-Peace of Prairie Farm sits on 21 acres just outside of Muskogee, Oklahoma.
+The farm sits on 21 acres just outside of Muskogee, Oklahoma.
 A portion of the land held a drive-in movie theater in the 50s and 60s, then served as horse pasture in the following decades.
-The drive-in theater left behind a concrete pad where the projection house once stood, which we’ve re-purposed to serve as the floor of our barn, and about a dozen parking berms forming concentric circles across a portion of our property.
+The theater left behind a concrete pad where the projection house once stood, which we’ve re-purposed to serve as the floor of our barn, and about a dozen parking berms forming concentric circles across a portion of our property.

-We began the farm in 2013 with a quarter-acre of vegetables and a half dozen laying hens.
-Since then, we’ve grown slowly, expanding the vegetable operation to two acres, with about half that area in green fallow (planted into cover crop) to build soil.
+The farm was begun in 2013 with a quarter-acre of vegetables and a half dozen laying hens.
+Since then, we’ve grown slowly, adding flowers in 2016, and expanding the vegetable operation to two acres, with about half that area in green fallow (planted into cover crop) each year to build soil.
 Two high tunnels and three caterpillar tunnels give us protected growing space, which improves the quality of some crops, and also allows us to grow through the winter.
 From the start, we have set out to produce high quality food and flowers for local markets, using only organic methods.
 We focus on building overall soil health through crop rotations, cover crops, and natural sources of fertility like green manure and compost.

 Check out the "How to Buy" page to find out where to find our products!